KiandaBPM/docs/content/docs/platform/pages/_index.md

 ![Edit dashboard page dialog box](/images/dashboard-edit-dialog.jpg)

-The options available are the same as those available in the **Create dashboard page** dialog box used to create a new dashboard page  - see [How to get started](#how-to-get-started) - but there are also **two** additional options:
+The options available are the same as those available in the **Create dashboard page** dialog box used to create a new dashboard page  - see [How to create a dashboard page](#how-to-create-a-dashboard-page) - but there are also **two** additional options:

 - **Display in mobile footer** - Select this checkbox to display a link to the dashboard in the footer of a mobile phone when the Kianda workspace is accessed on a mobile.
 Here we can see the example of a link to a dashboard page called 'Staff onboarding' available in the footer of a mobile phone: